Zoox CEO explains what makes the company’s self-driving cars better: four-wheel steering, big batteries, AI

 Aicha Evans, CEO of Foster City, California-based Zoox, spoke during a keynote about the challenges facing self-driving cars and the promise they might hold if those challenges are overcome.
 And for the first time, she detailed a few of the hardware and software stacks underlying the company’s custom-designed vehicle platform — stacks which in part convinced investors to pledge more than $800 million in capital toward Zoox’s research and development.

 Evans believes that three core competencies are required to build the driverless car of the future: artificial intelligence, fully autonomous driving, and a battery-powered electric frame designed for AI.
-“The new ear of mobility requires a radically different approach, not an incremental approach — one that was optimized for human drivers,” said Evans.
+“The new era of mobility requires a radically different approach, not an incremental approach — one that was optimized for human drivers,” said Evans.

-She didn’t reveal Zoox’s production vehicle design, but reiterated that it uses a combination of RGB cameras, and lidar (sensors that measure the distance to target objects by illuminating them with laser light and measuring the reflected pulses).
+She didn’t reveal Zoox’s production vehicle design, but reiterated that it uses a combination of RGB cameras and lidar (sensors that measure the distance to target objects by illuminating them with laser light and measuring the reflected pulses).
 Each vision sensor can see 270 degrees, and if one fails, the car retains a 360-degree view of the environment.

 It isn’t your average self-driving electric, zero-emissions driverless car.
 Zoox’s model has four-wheel steering, which Evans claims allows it to follow trajectories with “much higher” accuracy than cars with two-wheel steering.
 It’s also got a dual power train and dual batteries, and the capacity of both batteries together is substantially larger than that of any single car battery today, Evans claims.